-The course lecturer informs the student on the way in which the exam will be done (it is suggested to have the exam as either an oral or a written test).
+The course lecturer informs the student on the way in which the exam will be done.
 The exam of each module should be done within one month after the end of module lectures; different timings can be agreed with the course lecturer.